mwbowers/mwbowers.github.io/reference/datagate/datagate-client/xml-options.md

 ---
 title: XmlOptions enum
-description: Enumerate the possible options for an XML operation.
+description: "Enumerate the possible options for an XML operation. "
+last_modified_at: 2024-06-26T20:26:58Z
 ---

 Enumerate the possible options for an XML operation.